pfeerick/rak_common_for_gateway/README.md

 --------------------------------------------------------------------------

-[BEGIN EDIT INSTRUCTION FOR PINE64 HARDWARE]:
+[BEGIN EDIT INSTRUCTION FOR PINE64 GATEWAY (ONLY TESTED FOR TTN SO FAR]:

 *** EDITED for work with Pine64 Gateway - work in progress more information/instruction soon *** -RTP